Key Takeaways

 For CISOs and Security Leaders

-You’ve already invested in a SIEM.
-You’ve got the dashboards, the log data, the reports.
+You've already invested in a SIEM.
+You've got the dashboards, the logs, the reports.
+Your problem is that the response is still too slow.

-- Your analysts are overwhelmed with alerts
+- Analysts are overwhelmed with alerts

 - The board wants measurable outcomes, not more data